-The Section for Geology and Geophysics do research and teach in the fields of geology and geophysics including petroleum geology, micropale- antology and environmental geology among several.
-The section embrace many research groups.
+The Section for Geology and Geophysics do research and teaching in the fields of geology and geophysics including petroleum geology, micropaleantology, CO2 storage, and environmental geology among several other subject fields.
+The section embrace several research groups within geology and geophysics.

 The research group in geology does research on the formation, structure, transformation, and the dynamics and deformation of rocks and the crust and the upper reaches of Earth's mantle.
 In both research and teaching we do a lot of field work and laboratory-based studies.